EmilDacillo-Git/EmilDacillo-Git/README.md

 </h1>

-<h4 align="left">🌟I'm am a graduate of Bachelor's degree in Computer Engineering, actively working on improving my programming skills, and exploring various areas of the IT industry.
+<h4 align="left" text-justification="center">🌟I'm am a graduate of Bachelor's degree in Computer Engineering, actively working on improving my programming skills, and exploring various areas of the IT industry.
 My academic and personal learning journey is focused on building a solid foundation in software Development / Engineering while actively exploring emerging technologies.
 I am particularly passionate about Artificial Intelligence and Machine Learning, and I aim to specialize in these fields as a long-term career path.</h4>

  <div align="center">